Whitacre College of Engineering: History

 The Texas Technological College, present day Texas Tech University, School of Engineering was created in the fall of 1925.
-At that time the school consisted of 313 students and two faculty members, and was housed in the textile engineering building, now the industrial engineering building.
+At that time the school consisted of 313 students and two faculty members, and was housed in the textile engineering building, now the mechanical engineering building.
 In 1928, the School of Engineering expanded and opened the west engineering building, now the electrical and computer engineering building.
 The school's civil, electrical, industrial, mechanical, and textile engineering programs were accredited by the Engineering Council for Professional Development in 1933.
 The chemical engineering and petroleum engineering programs were accredited in 1959 and 1960 respectively.
 The chemical engineering building opened for classes in 1960.
 In the early 1970s the Pulsed Power Research Center was created for the purpose of plasma research.

-On November 12, 2008, Texas Tech announced that they received a $25 million gift from AT&T and friends of Ed Whitacre in honor of former CEO and Texas Tech alumnus Edward E. Whitacre Jr. Additionally, the college announced that it will be renamed the Edward E. Whitacre Jr. College of Engineering.
+On November 12, 2008, Texas Tech announced that they received a $25 million gift in honor of alumnus Edward E. Whitacre Jr. The college was then renamed the Edward E. Whitacre Jr. College of Engineering.